Multiple bubbles and fingers in a Hele-Shaw channel: complete set of steady solutions

-Here we start by recalling that the bubbles boundaries are equipotentials of the complex potential $w(z)$ in the laboratory frame, and so the circles $\mathcal{C}_M$ must be equipotentials of the flow described by $W(\zeta)$.
+Here we start by recalling that the bubbles' boundaries are equipotentials of the complex potential $w(z)$ in the laboratory frame, and so the circles $\mathcal{C}_M$ must be equipotentials of the flow described by $W(\zeta)$.
 Using a similar approach as in \S\ref{sec:T}, one can readily compute the system of images required to satisfy these boundary conditions.
 The only difference to bear in mind is that the image of a {\it source} with respect to an equipotential circle is a {\it sink}, and vice-versa.

 Consider the source at $\zeta=-1$.
 Its first set of images with respect to reflections in the circles $\mathcal{C}_M$ correspond to $2M$ sinks at the positions $\{\theta_k(-1)~|~k\in K_M\}$.
-Reflection of these sinks in $\mathcal{C}_M$ yields sources at the points $\{\theta_{k_1}\circ\theta_{k_2}(-1)~|~k_1, k_2\in K_M, k_1+k_2\ne 0 \}$.
+A second round of reflections of these sinks in $\mathcal{C}_M$ then yields sources at the points $\{\theta_{k_1}\circ\theta_{k_2}(-1)~|~k_1, k_2\in K_M, k_1+k_2\ne 0 \}$.
 Upon further reflections of these sinks in $\mathcal{C}_M$ one gets a third-level set of sources, and so on, where at each successive level of reflection sources generate sinks and vice-versa.
 In other words, after a sequence of an even number of reflections of the original source one gets back a source, whereas an odd number of such reflections produces a sink.
 The system of images associated with the primary source at $\zeta=-1$ thus consists of the following two infinite sets:

-\begin{enumerate}[i)] \item ~sources at the points $\{\theta(-1)~|~\theta\in\Theta_M\}$, \item ~sinks at the points $\{\theta\circ\theta_l(-1)~|~\theta\in\Theta_M\}$, {\value{enumi}} \end{enumerate}
+\begin{enumerate}[i)] \item ~sources at the points $\{\theta(-1)~|~\theta\in\Theta_M\}$; \item ~sinks at the points $\{\theta\circ\theta_l(-1)~|~\theta\in\Theta_M\}$; {\value{enumi}} \end{enumerate}

 where we recall that $\Theta_M$ is the set of all {\it even} combinations of the maps $\theta_k$, $k\in K_M$, and $1\le l \le M$ is an arbitrary integer.

 Similarly, associated with the sink at $\zeta=1$ one finds the following system of images: